laninsky/project_logs/eDNA/README.md

       |--forward.fastq.gz
 ```

-Following commands are run from the top level directory (i.e. the one containing barcodes.tsv and the broad-single-end, narrow-single-end, and paired-end-sequences folders:
+Following commands are run from the top level directory (i.e. the one containing barcodes.tsv and the broad-single-end, narrow-single-end, and paired-end-sequences folders.
+First off, importing the data into QIIME:
 ```
-# Importing the data into QIIME
 qiime tools import \
   --type MultiplexedPairedEndBarcodeInSequence \
   --input-path broad-single-end/fastq \